gabehf/Koito/docs/src/content/docs/reference/configuration.md

 ##### KOITO_DEFAULT_PASSWORD
 - Default: `changeme`
 - Description: The password for the user that is created on first startup.
 Only applies when running Koito for the first time.
+##### KOITO_DEFAULT_THEME
+- Default: `yuu`
+- Description: The lowercase name of the default theme to be used by the client.
+Overridden if a user picks a theme in the theme switcher.
 ##### KOITO_BIND_ADDR
 - Description: The address to bind to.
 The default blank value is equivalent to `0.0.0.0`.
 ##### KOITO_LISTEN_PORT